B-Mags/Creative-Writing/Creative Writing Samples.md

 # Creative Writing Samples by Brooke Magalis
 ### The samples are organized by style/device.
-Scroll through, or click on one of the quick links below.
+Scroll through, or click on one of the quick links below. <br>
+*Please note that all samples are copyrighted.*

 [1.
 Direct Address](https://github.com/B-Mags/Creative-Writing/blob/main/Creative%20Writing%20Samples.md#direct-address) <br>
 <blockquote>→ Excerpted from Beatrice Mooney in Perpetuity (a Writers of the Future honorary mention, 2023) </blockquote>